Dr. Shanah Salter

 Thanks to the @kidlitexchange network for the review copy of this book.
 All opinions are my own.

-@kidlitexchange #partner #bookstagram #kidlitexchange #kidlit @bloomsburypublishing @christinepym
+@kidlitexchange #bookstagram #kidlitexchange #kidlit @carolcovengrannick @fitzroy_books

 0 Comments